tigurand/XIVAICompanion/README.md

 # Usage
 **Requires Google API key** - click the button in the configuration which leads here: https://aistudio.google.com/app/apikey<br />
 It is now using Gemini because... no real reason, just personal preference based on my wallet condition.<br />
-You can use the API for free, but you still need to input payment information to create API, then you can disable billing to change it into free tier.<br />
+You can use the free tier for this API key.<br />
 **Warning:** Avoid sharing sensitive, confidential, or personal info with this AI, especially if you are using the free tier.
 It’s Google’s AI—if you are not new to the internet, you probably know how they handle your data.
 Check their terms here: https://ai.google.dev/gemini-api/terms

 # Features